Class number for pseudo-Anosovs: Introduction: commensurated conjugacy

-For a group $G$, and $\phi \in \Aut G$, we define its \emph{commensurated-conjugacy class} to be the set of automorphisms of $G$ that are conjugate to $\phi$ in $\Comm G$, and we say that these automorphisms are commensurably conjugate to $\phi$.
+For a group $G$, and $\phi \in \Aut G$, {let $[\phi]$ denote the image of $\phi$ in $\Comm G$.
+We define the \emph{commensurated-conjugacy class} of $\phi$ to be the set of automorphisms of $G$ that are conjugate to $[\phi]$} in $\Comm G$, and we say that these automorphisms are commensurably conjugate to $\phi$.
 Any commensurated-conjugacy class is a union of $\Aut G$-conjugacy classes.

-\begin{questions*} When are the commensurated-conjugacy class strictly larger than $\Aut G$-conjugacy classes?
+\begin{questions*} When are the commensurated-conjugacy classes strictly larger than $\Aut G$-conjugacy classes?
 When do they consist of finitely many $\Aut G$-conjugacy classes? \end{questions*}

 We call the number of $\Aut G$-conjugacy classes in the commensurated-conjugacy class of $\phi$, the \emph{class number} of $\phi$.
 This terminology is suggested and supported by our familiar example, as we explain now.